Before setting up YOLO values for proxy_buffers

-Generally speaking proxy_buffers are used in proxy (reverse) mode, so Nginx sits in front of apps, web servers, Docker and what not.
+Generally speaking proxy_buffers are used in proxy (reverse) mode, so Nginx sits in front of apps, web servers, Docker, etcetera.
 On the other hand, fastcgi_buffers comes into play mostly when serving PHP apps by proxying to php-fpm for instance.
 Sometimes you may end up using them both.

 Prerequisites